2D In Vitro Disease Modeling with FluidFM

 Ideally, an in vitro disease model would be established from human diseased tissue that can demonstrate relevant degenerative mechanisms, but the access to such tissues remains a challenge for many researchers.
 Consequently, at the present time, for many infectious human diseases, medical research predominantly relies on having appropriate animal model systems to study disease states and to develop therapies.

-In vitro models have been employed widely to investigate many parts of the human organism, for blood-brain barrier [2], the study of osteoarthritis [3], myocardial tissue [4], myocardial ischemic injury [5], paroxysmal supraventricular tachycardia [6], murine middle ear epithelium [7], Alzheimer's disease [8], thrombosis [9], vascular inflammation [10], and for different kinds of cancer [11].
+In vitro models have been employed widely to investigate many parts of the human organism, for blood-brain barrier [2], the study of osteoarthritis [3], myocardial tissue [4], myocardial ischemic injury [5], paroxysmal supraventricular tachycardia [6], Murine middle ear epithelium [7], Alzheimer's disease [8], thrombosis [9], vascular inflammation [10], and for different kinds of cancer [11].

 Despite the great advances achieved in the development of in vitro disease models in animals, many of these models fail to faithfully describe the human body.
 Additionally, the identification of critical cellular and molecular contributors to disease remains a challenge.
 Lastly, with whole-animal models, there are limited ways to vary independently cellular and molecular contributors.
 [12] With those limitations, researchers proposed different ways to generate reliable and robust disease models.

-Solutions for a better representation of the human body.
+Cutting-edge solutions for a better representation of the human body.

 A first step towards achieving a better representation of the human body in 2D in vitro cell culture, came with the use of single-cell analysis methods compared to batch analysis methods to gain a greater representation of cellular heterogeneity.
 Batch cell analysis methods operating on pooled cells provide a vast amount of biological information, but the averaging employed in the pooling process does not give a sufficiently detailed evaluation of the single cell.
 Information such as cell-to-cell differences and cellular heterogeneity can be completely missed.
 Thereby, with the improvement of single-cell manipulation platforms and technologies, new milestones could be achieved in various applications of in vitro disease modeling.